jiujieti/CypherImplementation/README.md

 More information about [LDBC-SNB](http://ldbcouncil.org/developer/snb).

 ##How to Run a Test Example or a Query Plan Generator?
+To run test examples provided in [test](https://github.com/jiujieti/CypherImplementation/tree/master/src/main/java/test) package or develop your own queries by utilizing a query plan generator, first you need to build Apache Flink from source and setting up an IDE.
+Details of building Flink from source and setting up an IDE could be found in [this link](https://github.com/apache/flink).

 ###Run a Test Example

 ###Run a Query Plan Generator